Critiquing and Editing Service

 Humphreys has been a weekly columnist for the Lenoir News-Topic newspaper; Southeast regional editor of Highways, a national travel magazine; a regional reporter for State Journal; and editorial staffer for Cost Engineering.
 She has been a freelance writer for twenty-five years.
 Her articles on travel, business, religion, and family life have been published in the Charlotte Observer, Wonderful West Virginia, North Carolina Literary Review, and Marriage and Family Living.
 She has won Charlotte Writers, NC Silver Arts, and ByLine Magazine creative non-fiction contests.

-Susan Stafford Kelly attended St. Catherine’s School, the University of North Carolina at Chapel Hill, and earned a Master of Fine Arts in Creative Writing from Warren Wilson College.
-She has twice been a fellow at the Virginia Center for the Creative Arts and has taught creative writing for Woodberry Forest School, Salem College, UNCG, and the North Carolina Writers' Network.
-Her novel, How Close We Come, won the Carolina Novel Award in 1997, was reissued nationally in 1998 by Warner Books, was an Alternate Selection in the Book-of-the-Month Club, and was published in Russian and German.
-In 2001, Warner published her second novel, Even Now.
-Pegasus Books published her novels, The Last of Something in 2006, Now You Know in 2007, and in May 2010, her fifth novel, By Accident, which has been awarded the 2010 Sir Walter Raleigh Award.
+Susan Stafford Kelly attended UNC-CH, holds a Master of Fine Arts from Warren Wilson College, and has taught creative writing at Salem College, UNCG, and for NCWN.
+Her novel, How Close We Come, won the Carolina Novel Award, was reissued nationally by Warner Books, was an Alternate Selection in Book-of-the-Month Club, and was published in Russian and German.
+Warner Books published her second novel, Even Now.
+Pegasus Books published her successive novels The Last of Something, Now You Know, and By Accident, which was awarded the Sir Walter Raleigh Award.
+Susan is a frequent contributor to Our State magazine, as well as O. Henry, Pine Straw, and Southbound magazines.

 Stephen Kirk -- fiction, nonfiction